neoncrypto/linkedin/articles/cookie_django_dev_to_prod/cookie_django_dev_to_prod_part3.md

 Welcome Email

-Welcome to Our Service example@mail.com!
+Welcome To The Platform example@mail.com!

 Hello new user,
-Thank you for signing up for our service example@mail.com.
+Thank you for signing up for the platform example@mail.com.
 We’re excited to have you on board.
 Best regards,
 The Team